 December 7, 2017

-The project team has prepared a document addressing the public review period for the draft environmental assessment (PDF).
 A draft report has been prepared and is currently under review by the Federal Railroad Commission (FRA).
-It includes a summary of the EA document as well as all of the public comments received.
+It includes revisions of the EA document, public comments received and responses.
 The next steps will vary, depending on the outcome of the FRA review.

 What is the Ann Arbor Station Environmental Review Project?